Master’s in Curriculum and Instruction Degree Overview

 NASET – The National Association of Special Education Teachers serves as a vital resource for curriculum and instruction students focusing on special education.
 The organization helps members “stay abreast of current issues that are shaping the field, affecting the lives of students, and influencing professional careers.”

 NAME – Graduate students interested in advancing diversity and equality should check out the National Association for Multicultural Education.
 Since 1990, this group has promoted the development of “culturally responsible and responsive curricula.”
 The multicultural learning section on its website features teacher case studies, reflective activities, and ways to achieve desired student outcomes.

 Master’s in Curriculum and Instruction FAQ

-The decision to pursue higher education is a highly personal one based on current life situation and future career aspirations.
-In general, higher education provides you more opportunities with more responsibility and pay.
+- The decision to pursue higher education is a highly personal one based on current life situations and future career aspirations.
+In general, higher education provides you with more opportunities with more responsibility and pay.

-Many graduates find employment as instructional coordinators overseeing what schools teach and how they teach it.
-Some receiving a master’s in curriculum and instruction choose careers as teachers or principals.
+- Many graduates find employment as instructional coordinators overseeing what schools teach and how they teach it.
+Some received a master’s in curriculum and instruction choose careers as teachers or principals.